 Scheduled events- Indoor picnic, ice cream social, salad luncheon, Grandparent’s Day

 Evening activities are from the first Tuesday in March until the second Tuesday in December, they include the Woodcarving club, Bingo and Pickle ball.
 The pool room and fitness room are available also.

-The Area 9 nutrition site is located at the Center with meals served Tuesday-Friday at 11:30 a.m.
-Reservations need to be made at least by noon the day before you want to eat.
-If you make prior reservations it allows you to choose from the the entree section.
+The LifeStream Senior Café nutrition site is located at the Center with meals served Monday – Friday at 11:30 am.
+Reservations need to be made as early as possible as the food is not delivered daily.
 Call 983-7350 for more information.
-Suggested donations for the meals $2.50 (if you are age 60 or older); under 60, the cost is $5.50.
+Suggested donations for the meals are $2.50 for those 60 and over.
+Under 60 is $6.00.
 Anyone is eligible for these meals.

 Widowed Person Service:

 Widowed Person Service (WPS) provides one-on-one support for all widowed persons.
 Volunteers are trained to help support newly bereaved persons.
 Regularly scheduled support groups are available as well as fellowship meals, educational and volunteer opportunities.
 There is no cost or membership fee, however we gratefully accept free will donations and memorial contributions.

 Our staff and volunteers will be happy to work with you and help you in your time of need.
 Call us at 765-983-7307